CarterT27/CarterT27/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
-    <p>I'm a first-year Data Science, Math-Economics major at University of California, San Diego.
+    <p>I'm a Data Science, Math-Economics major at University of California, San Diego.
 I enjoy learning about quantitative trading, playing and betting on tennis, and making random programming projects here and there.</p>
 </div>

 <div align="center">